Junotas/React-Vite-TS-Tailwind-StartPage/README.md

 # React-Vite-Tailwind Project with TanStack Router

-Welcome to this React-Vite-Typescript-Tailwind-TanStack Router and Query landing page (yes a mouthfull)
+Welcome to this React-Vite-Typescript-Tailwind-Mui-Material-TanStack Router and Query landing page (yes, a mouthful).

 ## 🚀 Getting Started